s-reimann/check_tcp_ports.sh/README.md

 # check_tcp_ports.sh
-put the script into your /usr/lib/check_mk_agent/local folder and the config file in /etc/check_mk/
+put the script into your /usr/lib/check_mk_agent/local folder, the config file in /etc/check_mk/ and adjust to your needs.